 The biggest obstacle to such an effort is the present strain in the relationship between patient and the doctor.
 Till the 1980s, the patients had immense faith in the doctors.
 Things did go wrong even in those days and possibly the patient or the relatives did get angry or emotionally disturbed.
-But in the end, they adopted a fatalist attitude-- ”Will of God” “ our misfortune” “fate” – but the faith in the doctors, in general, remained unshaken.
+However in the end, they adopted a fatalistic attitude- “will of God” “ our misfortune” “fate” – but the faith in the doctors, in general, remained unshaken.
 FAITH IS A GREAT HEALER.
 A peaceful, optimistic mind helps the body to fight the disease and get well.
 On the other hand, a suspicious mind causes severe anxiety; that produces a chemical-adrenalin—which increases pulse rate, blood pressure, causes distention of the stomach, and sleeplessness which, in turn, makes things worse.
 More investigations are called for, more medicines and further increase in the cost of treatment.
 The doctors, too, get more anxious and, in the present atmosphere of assaults, destruction of property, and law-suits, they rapidly go defensive.
 They call more specialists, shift the patients to I.C.U.s, and /or prescribe the “latest” costly medicines or costly modern procedures by super-specialists.
 As explained earlier, in the end, they lose too.
 Their day-to- day practice dwindles.
 RESTORING FAITH IN THE DOCTORS IS URGENTLY NECESSARY, in the interest of patients, doctors and the society, in general.
-The biggest obstacle in this, is Consumer Protection Ac, made applicable to the medical profession.
+The biggest obstacle in this, is Consumer Protection Act, being made applicable to the medical profession.
 Basically, it destroys faith.
 It supports an attitude of suspicion, of “fighting against the wrong” done by the doctor.
 It creates enmity- at least – antagonism.
 Strangely, it does NO HARM TO THE CONCERNED DOCTOR.
 He has to pay a compensation for which he can easily make adequate provision.
 Presuming he sees just 3 patients a day for 300 working days in a year, he can insure against such litigation by adding Rs.40 in his fees for each patient equal to an annual Rs.36000 – the annual premium for Rs.
 50 lakhs.
 He has already increased his fees by Rs.100 – making “profit”—but he is not happy.
 It is very important that the society, activists of patient-rights in particular, join hands with the medical professionals to demand abolition of consumer protection act against medical profession.
 It is harming all.
 Instead, a “no fault compensation” could be given to the “bread earner” if he is crippled for life or dies.